DP-REC: Private & Communication-Efficient Federated Learning: for private and efficient communication in FL

 Federated training involves repeated communication of model updates from clients to the server and vice versa.
-These model updates can reveal sensitive information about the client data, so to allow formal privacy guarantees, they need to be appropriately privatized.
-The total communication cost of these updates can be significant, thus constraining FL to the use of unmetered channels such as WiFi networks.
-Therefore, compressing the communicated messages in a privacy-preserving way plays an important role in moving FL to a truly mobile use case.
-In the following sections, we first describe the lossy version of Relative Entropy Coding (REC) \citep{flamich2020compressing}, then show how to extend it to the federated learning scenario before discussing it in the context of differential privacy.
+These updates can reveal sensitive information about the client data, so there is a need for formal privacy guarantees.
+The total communication cost can be significant, thus constraining FL to the use of unmetered channels, such as WiFi.
+Hence, compressing the update messages in a privacy-preserving way plays an important role in moving FL to a truly mobile use-case.
+In the following sections, we first describe the lossy version of Relative Entropy Coding (REC) \citep{flamich2020compressing}, then show how to extend it to the FL scenario before discussing it in the context of differential privacy.
 Finally, we show how \ourmethod{} can be used to additionally compress server-to-client messages.